 On-line homework and quizzes will be assigned through MyMathLab by your instructor.
 Here are suggestions from Pearson for getting started with MyMathLab.Exams

 There will be two midterm exams and a final exam (please see above for their scheduled dates and times).

 During our exams, all instructors will be "on-call" via Piazza (and email) to help clarify any confusion about the exam, though under our honor system it is, of course, each student's reponsibility to work on one's own!

 Although — during the pandemic — our exams are "open-book," for each exam you are strongly encouraged to prepare a 8.5" x 11" sheet of notes (both sides, in your own handwriting); you will be invited to submit your note-sheet with your exam (for extra credit)!

 The topics for the first midterm may include the following sections of the textbook: 1.1, 1.2, 1.3, 1.4, 1.5, 1.7, 1.8, 1.9, 2.1, 2.2, 2.3

 Please work through the problems at the end of Chapters 1 & 2 before the exam.

-Here are some Midterm I review suggestions (courtesy of Pat Dragon).
+Here are some Midterm I review suggestions (courtesy of an inspiring former instructor, Pat Dragon).

 The topics for the second midterm may include the following sections of the textbook: 3.1, 3.2, 3.3, 4.1, 4.2, 4.3, 4.4, 4.5, 4.6